 4.4.1 Current status:

-So far we had been building separate components of GN, interactionthem still in infancy. beneficial users to mash them up in innovative and flexible ways.
+So far we had been building separate modular components of GN, and the interactions among them is still in infancy.
+We believe that a modular approach is beneficial as it enables users to mash them up in innovative and flexible ways.
 However some types of interactions are either necessary or extremely beneficial.
-For example ability to find names in texts and verify them in one step streamline workflow many users.
+For example ability to find names in texts and verify them in one step will streamline workflow and increase satisfaction for many users.
 We believe that future integration of name services from this grant with GNUB, synonymy information, CiteBank, and annotation layer will be powerful addition to existing functionality.

 4.4.2 Challenges:

 Scope: Name-finding ~100 million pages, Resolution: ~100 million name strings.
-Biodiversity related information connected to Linnaean nomenclature accumulated ~500 million pages of scientific literature250 years, thousands of data formats and repositories, and maps to billions of preserved specimens with labels, billions of triples in the Linked Open Data Cloud, 200 million sequences in GenBank, and as 350 million records in GBIF [11, 69].
-These data are being increasingly aggregated and new data compiled by agencies such as DataOne, Data Conservancy, DRYAD, etc. Global Names Architecture as a system process such a massive scope of data.
+Biodiversity related information connected to Linnaean nomenclature has been accumulated in ~500 million pages of scientific literature over 250 years, is in thousands of data formats and repositories, and maps to billions of preserved specimens with labels, to billions of triples in the Linked Open Data Cloud, as 200 million sequences in GenBank, and as 350 million records in GBIF [11, 69].
+These data are being increasingly aggregated and new biodiversity data are being compiled by agencies such as DataOne, Data Conservancy, DRYAD, etc. The Global Names Architecture has been designed as a system that can process such a massive scope of data.

 Scale challenge: 100-300 requests per minute.
 At the moment we can only estimate the scale of possible usage.
-The demand from Biodiversity Heritage Library alone requires GN process about 50 000 pages weekly just to keep abreast with newly scanned pages. to process this information in one day, which equals 34 calls per minute to name-finding and name-resolution services 3-10 times bigger load at the end of the grant period100-300 calls per minute.
+The demand from Biodiversity Heritage Library alone requires that GN processes about 50 000 pages weekly just to keep abreast with newly scanned pages.
+We intend not only to process this information in one day, which equals 34 calls per minute to the name-finding and name-resolution services, but to be able to accommodate a 3-10 times bigger load at the end of the grant period.
+That is, we expect to respond to 100-300 calls per minute.
 While this does not meet our most aggressive projections, this target will satisfy most users, and will allow us to explore and try scaling procedures to make sure that we are able to scale according to the demand.

 Mirroring, stand-alone appliance.
 There are two different use cases in replication of the GNDIRS services.
 One is to mirror data and code between participants of Global Names Architecture initiative.
-Another one is to allow large scale users, for example Biodiversity Heritage Library, iDigBio, Vibrant, Chinese Academy of Science to without having to contend with the lag problems of accessing services via internet.
+Another one is to allow large scale users, for example Biodiversity Heritage Library, iDigBio, Vibrant, Chinese Academy of Science to establish local instances so they can access services without having to contend with the lag problems of accessing services via internet.
 An elegant solution to both issues to create scripts which would allow to automatically produce full copy of the GNDIRS services on an empty, or pre-virtualized hardware.
-Such would have to be self-sustainable with automatic upgrade of the code and data when on the central server.
+Such an approach would have to be self-sustainable with automatic upgrades of the code and data when there are updates on the central server.

 Reusability: code libraries, applications, services.
 No system can be perfectly suited for all potential use cases and players.
 Our goal here is to break the software, especially algorithmic parts into stand-alone libraries, applications and services, and make them available for reuse by third parties.